spectrocloud/spectro-vale-pkg/packages/spectrocloud/tests/numbers/pass.md

    | **Type**        | **Infrastructure**                                                                                                                                                                                                |
    | **Tags**        | Assign any desired profile tags.
 Tags propagate to the Virtual Machines (VMs) deployed in the cloud or data center environment when clusters are created from this cluster profile.
 Example: `owner` or `region`. |

 5. You should have 10 layers in your profile.

+6. It is currently November 3, 2024.